 - Medical Terminology

-Access to these co-requisite online courses will be given a minimum of two months prior to the start of classroom activities, once payment of 10% of the course fee is made.
+Access to these co-requisite online courses will be given prior to the start of classroom activities, once payment of 10% of the course fee is made.
 This 10% deposit is non-refundable.

 The TEEX EMT-Paramedic programs have been approved for Semester Credit Hours through the American Council on Education (ACE).
 ACE recommends, in the lower division baccalaureate/associate degree category, 23 semester hours in Health Science, Allied Health, Emergency Medical Care or Paramedical Science.